skywarth/annals-of-disco/medicine/physical/ailments.md

 - Demoted consciousness, changes in personality, confusion
 - Definitive identification requires Lombard Puncture.
 Cerebrospinal fluid gathering
 - **Lethal** if not treated

-###  Steppage Gait (Diabetic Gait)
-// Research gait abnormalities
-- Is in gait abnormalities group
-- Having hard time raising the foot back after initial step
-- Usually patient has to rotate from the leg to prevent toes from dragging on surface (on swing phase)
-- Main indicator is high-rising knee to prevent toes from scraping ground

 ### Migraine
 - Nitroglycerin may provoke it.
 Nitroglycerin can be obtained from peanut